Diagnosis code: Financial aspects of diagnostic coding

 Diagnosis codes are generally used as a representation of admitted episodes in health care settings.
 The principal diagnosis, additional diagnoses alongside intervention codes essentially depict a patient's admission to a hospital.

 Diagnoses codes are subjected to ethical considerations as they contribute to the total coded medical record in health services areas such as a hospital.
 Hospitals that are based on Activity Based Funding and Diagnoses-Related Group Classification systems are often subjected to high end decision making that could affect the outcome of funding.
-It’s important to look at the scope of diagnoses codes in terms of their application in finance.
+It's important to look at the scope of diagnoses codes in terms of their application in finance.
 The diagnoses codes in particular the Principal Diagnoses and Additional Diagnoses can significantly affect the total funding that a hospital may receive for any patient admitted.

 Ethically, this highlights the fact that the assignment of the diagnoses code can be influenced by a decision to maximize reimbursement of funding.
 For example, when looking at the activity based funding model used in the public hospital system in Victoria the total coded medical record is responsible for its reflected funding.
 These decisions also affect clinical documentation by physicians as recommendations from a Health Information Service can directly affect how a clinician may document a condition that a patient may have.
 The difference between the codes assigned for confusion and delirium can alter a hospitals DRG assignment as delirium is considered a higher level code than confusion within the ICD-10 coding hierarchy in terms of severity.
-A clinical coder or Health Information Manager may feel obliged to maximize funding above the ethical requirement to be honest within their diagnostic coding; this highlights the ethical standpoint of diagnoses codes as they should be reflective of a patient’s admission.
+A clinical coder or Health Information Manager may feel obliged to maximize funding above the ethical requirement to be honest within their diagnostic coding; this highlights the ethical standpoint of diagnoses codes as they should be reflective of a patient's admission.

 Factors affecting accuracy in diagnostic coding

 Accuracy is a major component in diagnoses codes.
-The accurate assignment of diagnoses codes in clinical coding is essential in order to effectively depict a patients stay within a typical health service area.
+The accurate assignment of diagnoses codes in clinical coding is essential in order to effectively depict a patient's stay within a typical health service area.
 A number of factors can contribute to the overall accuracy coding which includes medical record legibility, physician documentation, clinical coder experience, financial decision making, miscoding, as well as classification system limitations.